Phase transitions for polyadic epidemic and voter models with multiscale groups: Introduction

-In this work, we propose a shift of perspective considering \emph{multiscale polyadic interactions}, i.e., small groups as well as very large groups.
-This is directly motivated by applications, e.g., in epidemic spreading or voter dynamics.
-Beyond events in small groups, there are crucial interactions on the large-scale or societal level, e.g., mass-media coupling, running hospitals, or conducting research.
-As paradigmatic models, we focus on an epidemic and a voter model on a simplicial complex and hypergraph, respectively.
-In particular, we consider mean-field models and study how the presence of large groups affects their equilibrium dynamics and, specifically, phase transitions.
+In this work, we want to consider multiscale polyadic interactions, i.e., interactions through both small and comparatively large groups.
+The idea is that there is a significant gap between the relevant group sizes, leading to a multiscale problem.
+This is directly motivated by applications, e.g., in epidemic spreading or voter/opinion dynamics.
+Beyond interactions in small groups, there are crucial ones that occur on the large-scale or societal level, e.g., running a health-care system and hospitals in particular, conducting (medical) research, participation in social groups such as clubs, or influence by mass media.
+To this end, we focus on an epidemic and a voter model on a simplicial complex and hypergraph, respectively.
+In their classical form, these models (an epidemic model being a special case of a contact process) are paradigmatic and the main and simplest examples of interacting particle systems that have been extensively studied for several decades now~\cite{liggett1999stochastic,liggett2005interacting}.
+In fact, both are important models of social dynamics, accounting for invasion/spreading or competition respectively~\cite{lanchier2024stochastic,castellano2009statistical,durrett2010some}.
+In particular, rather than considering the stochastic models, we will focus on corresponding mean-field models and study how the presence of large groups affects their equilibrium dynamics and, specifically, phase transitions.
 We are going to show that major changes in terms of stability and convergence to equilibrium can be induced by multiscale polyadic interactions.
+In particular, this demonstrates the potential impact of such interactions in not only one but two important and widely studied models of social dynamics.